-Governor Appoints Two Michigan Tech Board of Control Members
+Governor Appoints Two Michigan Tech Board of Trustees Members

 January 26, 2011—

-Governor Rick Snyder has appointed two Michigan Technological University alumni to the University’s Board of Control, effective immediately.
+Governor Rick Snyder has appointed two Michigan Technological University alumni to the University’s Board of Trustees, effective immediately.

 The new Board members are Julie Fream, vice president of Visteon’s North American customer group, global strategy and communications, and Terry Woychowski, General Motors’ vice president for global vehicle program management.